bahira/ucc/README.md

 UCC is distributed under [GNU Affero General Public License version 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)(AGPLv3).
 Parts of ucc contain code or modified code that is part of [Qiskit](https://github.com/Qiskit/qiskit) or [Qiskit Benchpress](https://github.com/Qiskit/benchpress), which are distributed under the Apache 2.0 license.

+## Contributors ✨

+Thank you to all of the [wonderful people](https://github.com/unitaryfoundation/ucc/graphs/contributors) that have made this project possible.
+Non-code contributors are also much appreciated, and are listed here.
+Thank you to:

+- [@francespoblete](https://github.com/francespoblete) for designing the UCC logo.

+Contributions of any kind are welcome!